-We distribute ten percent of profits to staff and we support local initiatives and interest free loans to local businesses.
+We distribute some of the profits to staff and we support local initiatives and interest free loans to local businesses.

-We run Organic Textile Company for fun (okay - not every minute of every day) We do it to rub the itch.
+As well as hard work we also have a lot of fun at the Organic Textile Company (okay - not every minute of every day) We do it to rub the itch.
 To ease that creative spot you can never quite scratch even with a loofa, to provide employment and a more personal satisfying way of trading.